-The course is part of Master's Programme in Quaternary Science and Climate Development and Master's Programme in Glaciology and Polar Environments, but can also be read as a separate course.
+The course include teaching in the field, which may entail additional cost for the student.
+The course is part of Master's Programme in Quaternary Science and Climate Development, but can also be read as a separate course.

 Required reading